-Six out of 10 Americans are taking care of a loved one age 50 or older.
-A great many are doing it while also trying to earn a living.
-If you’re among those doing both, here’s help.
+Over 40 million Americans are taking care of a loved one 50 or older.
+Approximately six in ten of them are doing it while also trying to earn a living.
+If you’re among them, here’s help.

 - Ask your HR rep about company policies and programs to support caregivers.
 Many companies have a plan in place to help employees find community services, counseling, respite care, legal and financial assistance, and caregiver support groups.
 Others offer caregiving leave or flexible work arrangements.